RedditRecs

 Reddit Icon

-bangfire • about 1 month ago
+bangfire • 6 months ago

 I use a Linkbuds S. Feels special to me keeping it Sony branded and amazing to have ANC and quality sound while gaming on PSP.